thioseck/Planning_for_security_controls/README.md

 MO, and accommodates approximately 100 full-time employees.
 The office park is home to 3-4 similarly sized companies with shared parking facilities.

 # Instructions
-Here are the steps we will be taking

 ## Phase 1: The environment
-* Review how well COMPANY_A’s current security controls hold-up against the NIST-800-53 framework.
+ Review how well COMPANY_A’s current security controls hold-up against the NIST-800-53 framework.
-* Make potential recommendations to add or enhance physical, administrative, and logical controls used by COMPANY_A.
+ Make potential recommendations to add or enhance physical, administrative, and logical controls used by COMPANY_A.

 ## Phase 2: Security design
 Due to the global pandemic, the World Health Organization declares a global health emergency.
 Many countries order an immediate lockdown of industrial and commercial facilities, travel